How To Flip A House: A Complete Guide For Beginners

 Once you find the right property at the right price, you need to pounce.
 Put your money down on a place you believe in.
 You can’t start working on it until you close on it, and you can’t close on it until your offer has been accepted.

 Depending on who you’re buying from, closing can happen fast – or it can take months.
 If you’re buying from a bank, it’s likely ready to close as soon as possible.
 But if you’re buying from a resident, closing may be contingent on them finding a home.

 It’s best to have contractors at the ready to start renovations as soon as the house closes.
 The quicker you get the work done, the quicker you can put the house back on the market.

 5. Sell For A Profit

 Price your house competitively.
 Hire a real estate agent who knows the market and how to sell your home.
-Make note of comparable house sales in the area and what makes your house different.
-Be aware of how long it’s typical for similar houses to stay on the market before sale.
+Make note of comparable house sales in the area, and what makes your house different.
+Be aware of typically how long similar houses stay on the market before sale.

 Selling the house you’re flipping is what makes the whole process worth it.
 It’s what you’ve sunk all the time and money into.
 Forecasting the timing and cost of the flip is what’s going to determine your profit.